Component Schema: The Complete Guide

 Common Patterns and Best Practices

-Organizing Inspector Groups
+Organizing Settings Groups

 - Content: Text, images, and other primary content